Code-Institute-Submissions/Follow-the-moon/README.md

 <img src="assets/images/README images/link_1.jpg" alt="Link 1"/>
 <img src="assets/images/README images/link_2.jpg" alt="Link 2"/>

-If you would like to run this site locally you can clone this repository in an editor such as Cloud9 or VSCode.
+If you would like to run this site locally you can clone this repository in an IDE such as Cloud9 or VSCode.
 You can clone it by following the next steps:
 <img src="assets/images/README images/clone.jpg" alt="Clone"/>
 1. Log in on [GitHub](https://github.com/)